-All of these transactions, with the exception of the note receivable, are in the normal course of operations.
+All of these transactions are in the normal course of operations.
 Each of these transactions have been measured at the transaction amounts, being the amount of consideration established and agreed to by the related parties.
 The above noted transactions were approved by the Board of Directors of the Company.